Typelixir/typelixir/lib/TYPE_SYSTEM.md

 end # wrong
 ```

-The behavior for the `if` sentence is the same.
-For the `cond` sentence, a boolean condition is expected on each guard.
+The behavior for `if` and `unless` is the same and for the `cond` sentence, a boolean condition is expected always on each guard.

 ## Function specifications

 The library uses the reserved word `@spec` for functions specs.

-There is no other type annotation introduced.
+It doesn't type check functions defined with `when` conditions, they will be checked at runtime as Elixir does.

-One of the main objectives of the design of our type system is to be backward compatible, to allow working with legacy code.
-To do so we allow the existence of `untyped functions`.
-An untyped function is a function that does not have an `@spec` specification.
+One of the main objectives of the design of our type system is to be backward compatible to allow working with legacy code.
+To do so, we allow the existence of `untyped functions`.
+We can also see them as functions that doesn't have a `@spec` specification.

 In the following example we define a function that takes an integer and returns a float: